OliPelz/setup-git-server-gitweb-debian-jessie-raspberry/README.md

 apt-get upgrade
 apt-get install apache2 openssh-server git gitweb vim -y
 ```
-activate cgi in order gitweb will work (cgi is disabled by default in apache2 on debian=
+activate cgi in order gitweb will work (cgi is disabled by default in apache2 on debian)
 ```bash
 a2enmod cgi
 ```